Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 reject the submission.

 In cases of conflicting reviews, a third reviewer may be invited.
 Revised manuscripts may undergo further review.
-The average time to first decision is approximately 4–6 weeks.

 Suggested reviewers (optional)